-2017 Update: The latest offender of this toxic ingredient here is an “international” version of Insane Labz Psychotic, which was recalled by Health Canada.
+2017 Update: We urge caution over an “international” version of Insane Labz Psychotic, which was recalled by Health Canada.
 Curiously, they misspelled arecoline as “aroline”.

 The sports nutrition industry is always pushing the limits in its constant quest to find the “next major stimulant”.
 This article discusses one such compound, and the warnings that go along with it.